ayjayt/domanager/README.md

-# domain-manager
+# domanager
-domain manager combines namecheap and letsencrypt
+domanager is a domain manager combines namecheap and letsencrypt